arifseft/hospital-api/README.md

 ### List Appointments (for doctor)

-Doctor can see appointments with his patient through this endpoint.
+Doctor can see appointments with his patients whose order status has been `paid` through this endpoint.
 Endpoint: `http://localhost:3000/api/v1/doctors/{doctor_id}/appointments`.

 Params:
 |params |type |required/optional|